 |Climatic Condition||Sweet Potatoes enjoy warm conditions (spring and summer)|

-There is no doubt that sweet potatoes grown outdoors will increase quicker and yield more, but you can expect a good yield with the right conditions inside the home.
+There is no doubt that sweet potatoes grown outdoors will increase quickly and yield more, but you can expect a good yield with the right conditions inside the home.

 Choosing a well-lit area is essential for both the sprouting and rooting process.

-Once you root the sprouts in a soil container, ensure to place it in an area that receives at least 6-8 hours of continuous sunlight, such as near the window.
+Once you root the sprouts in a soil container, place it in an area that receives at least 6-8 hours of continuous sunlight, such as near the window.

-Ensure to place the container on a raised deck or wall to avoid cold drafts coming from below.
+Meanwhile, place the container on a raised deck or wall to avoid cold drafts from below.

-A terrace or patio is a great location to place your sweet potato container because it will receive an endless amount of sunlight.
+A terrace or patio is a great location to place your sweet potato container because it will receive endless sunlight.

 An appropriately sized container allows the slips to absorb moisture and nutrients more efficiently.

-Alternatively, you can use the totes or plastic and clay containers lying around the house that is big enough to hold 5-10 gallon of soil.
+Alternatively, you can use totes or plastic and clay containers around the house that are big enough to hold 10 gallons of soil.